What is #Value! Error in Excel?

 - For example, look at the below cell.

-Look even though we have a date in cell B4 still we have got the #VALUE! error, because in cell C4 date is not actually date which is stored as a text value, so we need to convert this to proper date format to get the correct result.
+Even though we have a date in cell B4, we still have got the #VALUE!
+Error, because in cell C4, a date is not date stored as a text value, so we need to convert this to a proper date format to get the correct result.

 Things to Remember Here

-- Other error values explained in separate articles and this article dedicatedly for #VALUE!
+- Other error values are explained in separate articles, and this article dedicatedly for #VALUE!
 Error.

-This has been a guide to excel error in value.
-Here we discuss how to fix a value error in excel with examples and downloadable excel template.
+This has been a guide to excel #VALUE!
+Error.
+Here we discuss how to fix a value error in excel with examples and a downloadable excel template.
 You may learn more about excel from the following articles –